Rosuav/KerbalSpaceModding/README.md

 * Automatic circularization of orbit or plane matching (by creating maneuver nodes)
 * Burn for a maneuver node at the perfect time, putting half the dV before and half after the node time.
+* For no particular reason, this also allows mission-based numbering of vessels.
+A ship design is a mission family, so the first mission of the "For River" design is the "For River 1", followed by the "For River 2", etc.

 TODO: Calculate horizontal velocity (ground speed)